 English Language Partners teach English, but with a difference.
 We teach English needed for settlement.
 In other words, we provide the language so people can participate in any way they wish in life in Aotearoa.
 It’s learning English, and so much more.
 Our origins with the home tutoring programme are belied by our former name - ESOL Home Tutors.
-As we explain during the volunteer training, our home tutors become a gateway to New Zealand and can often be the only point of contact a learner might have outside of their own community.

 Coming to New Zealand as a migrant is a very exciting new challenge, but also a very brave move as you step into a new country with its own unique culture.
 You bring with you your own cultural nuances, values and language.
 The norms you have known all of your life need adjustment to assimilate into your new homeland, so change is inevitable, otherwise why have you come to this country?